 These cakes are also usually made in a 9x13 baking dish so that they are a single layer.
 We, however, took it to the next level and made a 3 layer tres leches cake.

-For more fun cake recipes, make sure to check out our Summer Raspberry Cake and Southern Banana Pudding Cake.
+For more fun cake recipes, make sure to check out our Southern Banana Pudding Cake, Easy Rainbow Unicorn Cake, and Easter Confetti Cake.

 - It's easy to make.
 Made with a stabilized whipped cream frosting on the outside and a boxed cake mix on the inside, this cake is super easy for anyone to make.

 - The best part?
-The inside of the cake is really moist thanks to our three milk syrups and the fresh strawberries between every layer will have our tastebuds in heaven.
+The inside of the Tres Leches Layered Cake is really moist thanks to our three milk syrups and the fresh strawberries between every layer will have our tastebuds in heaven.

 🥘 Ingredients